5K1PY/dp-elephants/word.md

 ## LIS

 Next, let's crank up the difficulty a bit and find the longest increasing subsequence.
-Given a sequence of numbers, we want to choose some numbers, so the new sequence is increasing and as long as possible.
+That is, given a sequence of numbers $a_i$, we want to choose some numbers, so the new sequence is increasing and as long as possible.

 Imagine we have already some subsequence and we want to add an element to the end